woocommerce/woocommerce/plugins/woocommerce-blocks/docs/contributors/css-build-system.md

 ## Right-to-left

 All files described above are generated in a LTR version and a RTL version.
-The RTL version is generated automatically with `webpack-rtl-plugin` and has a `-rtl` suffix at the end of the file name.
+The RTL version is generated automatically with `@automattic/webpack-rtl-plugin` and has a `.rtl.css` suffix at the end of the file name.

 ## Relevant files